 Based on and subject to the quotation (hereinafter referred to as “Quote”) that shall be provided by LPIN to the Client, and based on and subject to the confirmation of Order to be received from the Client (hereinafter referred to as the “Order”), from time to time, LPIN shall offer management and administration services, described further in detail in Article 2 (hereinafter referred to as ''Services'') on the terms and conditions herein contained.
 The Order and the Quote accepted by the Client shall constitute a binding contract for the particular Vehicle and shall be deemed to be a part of this Agreement.

-ARTICLE 2 – REPAIRS AND MAINTENANCE OF VEHICLE
+ARTICLE 2 – SERVICES